PossibleLlama/worklog/docs/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/PossibleLlama/worklog)](https://goreportcard.com/report/github.com/PossibleLlama/worklog)

-Intented to be a quick productivity CLI tool, to track what you have done each day.
+Intended to be a quick productivity CLI tool, to track what you have done each day.

+Any HTML provided will be removed.

 ## Supported versions